 River Guide School

-Would you like to be a river guide?
-By far the best way to prepare yourself to be a guide is to enroll in a professional guide training program.
+The best way to prepare yourself to be a guide is to enroll in a professional guide training program.
 The profession of river guiding offers an unsurpassed mix of fun, excitement, camaraderie, fresh air and challenge, all in pristine outdoor settings.
 The hours are long and the work is demanding.
 But river guiding is also exceptionally rewarding.

 Our 2014 guide school is intended primarily to train guides who will become professional members of our seasonal staff, but students with other interests may be accepted into our program as well on a space available basis.